Love of a Lifetime (Larry Gatlin & the Gatlin Brothers song)

-"Love of a Lifetime" is a song recorded by American country music group Larry Gatlin and the Gatlin Brothers.
+"Love of a Lifetime" is a song recorded by American country music group Larry Gatlin & the Gatlin Brothers.
 Written by Larry Gatlin, it was released in February 1988 as the lead single from their album Alive & Well...Livin' in the Land of Dreams.
 The song peaked at number four on the Billboard Hot Country Singles chart.
 It was their last top ten single.